Futura-Py/TimerX/README.md

 > Believe it or not, this is made 100% in Python🐍

+# ⚠️ The compiling system needs to be rewritten.
+The builds probably wont work and this will probably wont be done (see below).

 # 👋🏽 This app is no longer in development, cuz its kinda complete and there's not much to do anymore.
 All of the devs have moved on to other things...
 Check out [FluXCalc](https://github.com/Futura-Py/FluxCalc) and [txt2](https://github.com/not-nef/txt2)